TRENT-OS/os_core_api/README.md

 * Network
 * TLS

-Additionally all TRENTOS-M' CAmkES interfaces can be found here, as they are as well considered the Core API.
+Additionally all TRENTOS CAmkES interfaces can be found here, as they are as well considered the Core API.

 ### Concepts